New camera.

 Those are a couple of my favorite blurbs I’ve written for the app store.
 Before my time the app updates would simply state “Bug fixes + performance enhancements,” but wouldn’t it be more powerful to talk about these improvements in a way that delights, is memorable, and on-brand?

 Below are just some snapshots of the many feature updates I wrote for the app stores.
-Updates occurred every 2 weeks, so I worked with cross-functional team members to develop a process and schedule to bust these puppies out, get them localized, and get them submitted to the Apple store on time.
+Updates occurred every 2 weeks, but before I joined the team there was no process for these recurring release.
+So I made sure to wrangle together our cross-functional partners and developed a process and schedule to bust these puppies out, get them localized, and get them submitted to the Apple store on time.

 PLUS Subscription Churn Reduction